MaxVK03/CRUDOnEnviromentStats/notes.md

 TODO notes:
-  - Make update and create not require all fields are filled
   - Provide feedback on crud operations
   - Slightly improve website (?)
   - Mention interpretation of rq1 point 1